Albert Botran

-Albert Botran i Pahissa (born 14 January 1984) is a Spanish historian and politician from Catalonia and a member of the Congress of Deputies of Spain.
+Albert Botran i Pahissa (born 14 January 1984) is a Spanish historian and politician from Catalonia and a former member of the Congress of Deputies of Spain.
 He was previously a member of the Parliament of Catalonia.

 Early life

 Botran was born on 14 January 1984 in Molins de Rei, Catalonia.
 He has a degree in history and a master's degree in comparative history from the Autonomous University of Barcelona.

 Career

 Botran has been active in the leftist Catalan independence movement since 2002 and helped found the Molins de Rei branch of Popular Unity Candidacy (CUP) in 2007.
 He was a member of the CUP's national secretariat from 2009 to 2013 and from 2018 to 2019.
 Botran works for the Òmnium Cultural.
 In 2010 he won the 24th Francesc Carreras i Candi Award for his work Pensar Històricament els Països Catalans.
 La Historiografia i el Projecte Nacional dels Països Catalans (1960-1985).